 Stop wage garnishments in Arizona.
-If you have a judgement against you by a creditor in Arizona, your wages may be garnished.
+In Arizona, if you have a judgement against you by a creditor, they can garnish your wages.
 Both Chapter 7 and Chapter 13 Bankruptcy will put a stop to a wage garnishment.
 With a judgement, creditors may garnish up to 25% of your net wages.

 In order for a creditor to garnish your wages, they must obtain a judgement first.
 In other words, the creditor must go to a court, file a lawsuit against you, and win before they can proceed to garnish your wages.
-How long can they garnish your wages (assuming they have a judgement), are determined by other factors.
+How long can they garnish your wages (assuming they have a judgement), is determined by other factors.

 When a creditor has a judgement and applies for garnishment with the court, paperwork will be sent to you and your employer.
 Your employer is required to respond within a specific time period and will give information about your wages / salary.
 If you stop wage garnishments before they contact your employer, it will save you some embarrassment.

 Phoenix Bankruptcy Attorneys can stop your wage garnishment immediately and get you on the right path to a fresh start.
 Our attorneys can help you file an emergency bankruptcy filing in order to stop your creditors from taking your hard earned money.
 To learn more or to schedule a free bankruptcy consultations, give us a call at (480) 263-1699.

 Connect with an expert attorney at our firm if you have questions about the wage garnishment process.
 You have the right to object to the garnishment by requesting a hearing with the court.
 If you prevail at this hearing you can successfully stop wage garnishments before they happen.
 At this point, the hearing is typically not to ask for a reverse decision in wage garnishment, but instead to give reasons why you would be a hardship case or other reasons why the amount should be reduced.